InteropIO/FDC3/docs/api-bridging/spec.md

     },
     "source": {
         "desktopAgent": "agent-A",
-        "name": "",
+        "name": "...",
-        "appId": "",
+        "appId": "...",
-        "version": "",
+        "version": "...",
         // ... other metadata fields
     }
 }
 ```

-No message exchange, when adding context listeners or channel add context listener.
-Upon receving a broadcast it just forwards it to all listeners.
+When adding context listeners (either for User channels or specific App Channels) no messages need to be exchanged.
+Instead, upon receving a broadcast message the Desktop Agent just needs  to pass it on to all listeners on that named channel.

 ## Intents
 ### findIntent